day8/re-frame/docs/FAQs/DoINeedReFrame.md

 Hmm.
 I feel like I'm missing a few, but that's certainly an indicative list.

 re-frame is only about 750 lines of code.
-So it's value is much more in the honed choices it embodies (and documents), than the code it provides.
+So its value is much more in the honed choices it embodies (and documents), than the code it provides.

 ## What Reagent Does Provide